zendesk/maxwell/docs/docs/monitoring.md

 At present certain metrics are Kafka-specific - that is, not yet supported other producers.

 ### Metrics
-All metrics are prepended with `MaxwellMetrics.`
+All metrics are prepended with the configured `metrics_prefix.`

 metric                         | description
 -------------------------------|-------------------------------------